 What should my Corrugated Point-of-Purchase Displays RFP include?

-Vendors should, where appropriate, provide an upper limit on the value of the contract.
+Vendors should, where appropriate, provide a cap on the value of the contract.

 Buyers should stipulate the expected payment terms, and clarify how and when payments will be made.